Simulation-Assisted Optimization for Large-Scale Evacuation Planning with Congestion-Dependent Delays: Experiments

-In this experiment, we used Gurobi~\cite{gurobi} to directly solve model (1-8) with the \avgcostproblem{} objective, for our problem instance.
-Gurobi was not able to find any feasible solution within the one hour time limit.
+\begin{enumerate}[leftmargin=*] \item \textbf{Gurobi} In this experiment, we used Gurobi to directly solve model (1-8) with the \avgcostproblem{} objective.
+Gurobi was not able to find any feasible solution within the time limit.
 However, Gurobi was able to come up with a lower bound for the objective value.
+We used the lower bound to calculate the optimality guarantee of the solutions.